NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 - **Expertise:** Procurement strategy, supply chain management, vendor relationships
 - **Education:** [MBA from IIM-A, B.Tech from IIT-X]
 - **LinkedIn:** [linkedin.com/in/founder1]
-- **Why Diligince:** *"I spent 15 years managing procurement teams and saw firsthand the inefficiencies costing companies millions.
-I knew AI could solve this, and I built Diligince.ai to transform the industry."*
+- **Why Diligence:** *"I spent 15 years managing procurement teams and saw firsthand the inefficiencies costing companies millions.
+I knew AI could solve this, and I built Diligence.ai to transform the industry."*

 **[Founder 2 Name] - Co-Founder & CTO**
 - **Background:** [12 years in AI/ML and product engineering, ex-Engineering Lead at Google/Meta]
 - **Expertise:** AI/ML systems, scalable architecture, product development
 - **Education:** [MS Computer Science from Stanford/MIT, B.Tech from IIT-X]
 - **LinkedIn:** [linkedin.com/in/founder2]
-- **Why Diligince:** *"Industrial procurement is ripe for AI disruption.
+- **Why Diligence:** *"Industrial procurement is ripe for AI disruption.
 The matching problem is complex but solvable with modern ML.
 I joined to build world-class AI for a massive market."*

 **[Founder 3 Name] - Co-Founder & COO** (if applicable)
 - **Background:** [10 years in operations and business development, ex-COO at B2B SaaS startup (acquired)]
 - **Expertise:** Scaling operations, go-to-market strategy, customer success
 - **Education:** [MBA from ISB, B.Com from Delhi University]
 - **LinkedIn:** [linkedin.com/in/founder3]
-- **Why Diligince:** *"I've scaled B2B platforms before and understand the operational complexities.
-Diligince.ai has the product-market fit and team to become a category leader."*
+- **Why Diligence:** *"I've scaled B2B platforms before and understand the operational complexities.
+Diligence.ai has the product-market fit and team to become a category leader."*

 ---